 On February 29, 2016, the Company and Credit Partners entered into the Limited Liability Company Agreement to co-manage Credit Fund, an unconsolidated Delaware limited liability company.
-Credit Fund primarily invests in first lien loans of middle market companies.
+Credit Fund primarily invests in first lien loans of middle-market companies.
 Credit Fund is managed by a six-member board of managers, on which the Company and Credit Partners each have equal representation.
-Establishing a quorum for Credit Fund's board of managers requires at least four members to be present at a meeting, including at least two of the Company's representatives and two of Credit Partners' representatives.
 The Company and Credit Partners each have 50% economic ownership of Credit Fund and have commitments to fund, from time to time, capital of up to \$400,000 each.
 Funding of such commitments generally requires the approval of the board of Credit Fund, including the board members appointed by the Company.
-By virtue of its membership interest, the Company and Credit Partners each indirectly bear an allocable share of all expenses and other obligations of Credit Fund.

 Together with Credit Partners, the Company co-invests through Credit Fund.
-Investment opportunities for Credit Fund are sourced primarily by the Company and its affiliates.
 Portfolio and investment decisions with respect to Credit Fund must be unanimously approved by a quorum of Credit Fund's investment committee consisting of an equal number of representatives of the Company and Credit Partners.
 Therefore, although the Company owns more than 25% of the voting securities of Credit Fund, the Company does not believe that it has control over Credit Fund (other than for purposes of the Investment Company Act).

 Middle Market Credit Fund SPV, LLC (the "Credit Fund Sub"), a Delaware limited liability company, was formed on April 5, 2016.
-Credit Fund Sub primarily invests in first lien loans of middle market companies.
-Credit Fund Sub is a wholly owned subsidiary of Credit Fund and is consolidated in Credit Fund's consolidated financial statements commencing from the date of its formation.
-Credit Fund follows the same Internal Risk Rating System as the Company.
+Credit Fund Sub primarily invests in first lien loans of middle-market companies.
+Credit Fund Sub is a wholly-owned subsidiary of Credit Fund and is consolidated in Credit Fund's consolidated financial statements commencing from the date of its formation.